Frequently Asked Honey Bees Questions & Answers

 It is also important to not overheat your honey.
-Honey can get a burnt taste from overheating, and once you reach a higher temperature you start to destroy the good enzymes in the honey.
+Honey can get a burnt taste from overheating, it can become darker in color, and once you reach a higher temperature you start to destroy the good enzymes in the honey.

 Honey will granulate over time again, even after you re-liquify it.
 If it does, just follow through the steps again and your honey will be liquid once more.